|Tweaking Atkins helped me lose over 100 pounds|

 Lunch was a salad with meat, cheese, and regular Italian dressing.

-I got hired as a word processor (fancy name for a typist) for the Policy and Procedures department at the main headquarters for Ralph M. Parsons, one of the world's largest engineering and construction companies.
+Despite what my old boss had said about me, I got hired as a word processor (a fancy name for a typist) for the Policy and Procedures department at the main headquarters for Ralph M. Parsons, one of the world's largest engineering and construction companies.

 When I bought lunch at work, I would eat either a large chef-type salad or order a beef-dip sandwich or plate of pastrami without the bread.
 This worked well since I was on maintenance and meat came with no restrictions.